simonvh/gimmemotifs-manuscript/manuscript.md

 The choice of a motif database can greatly influence the results of an analysis.
 The default database included with GimmeMotifs shows good performance on the metric evaluated here.
 However, this analysis illustrates only one specific use case of application of a motif database.
-Especially well-curated databases, such as JASPAR, can be beneficial, for instance when linking motifs to binding proteins.
+In other cases well-curated databases such as JASPAR can be beneficial, for instance when linking motifs to binding proteins.

 ## Performance of de novo motif identification varies with motif quality